 1. General Competition: Audience Favorite by popular ballot- cash prize $500.

-All Vermont films selected are eligible for these awards
+All films selected are eligible for the following awards:

-* James Goldstone Award, a $1,000 cash award given to an Emerging Vermont Filmmaker and sponsored by Bill Stetson & VTIFF.
+* James Goldstone Award, $500 cash award given to an Emerging Vermont Filmmaker and sponsored by Bill Stetson & VTIFF.

-* Zero Gravity Award, a $500 cash prize for the Most Innovative film.
+* Zero Gravity Award, $500 cash prize for the Most Innovative film.

-* VT PBS Made Here Award, a $500 cash prize for Best Documentary
+* VT PBS Made Here Award, $500 cash prize for Best Documentary

-* Hawk Award, a $350 cash prize for Best Screenplay, sponsored by Hawk Ostby.
+* Hawk Award, $350 cash prize for Best Screenplay, sponsored by Hawk Ostby.

-* Urban Rhino Award, a $250 cash prize given for Best Cinematography.
+* Urban Rhino Award, $250 cash prize given for Best Cinematography.

 VTIFF does not accept works-in-progress.

 All submitted films must comply with the Submissions Guidelines including deadlines, exhibition format, entry material, etc., as detailed in our listing.
-Please check our website for further details (middfilmfest.org).
+Please check our website for further details (vtiff.org).

 We are offering secure online screening of submitted films through FilmFreeway.com and we strongly encourage you to take advantage of this fine service.
 Submission fees vary by deadline so make sure to upload your film prior to a particular deadline to qualify for that fee level.
 In no case will your film be considered if you upload it after the final deadline of the Extended Window.